TanRequiem/Requiems-john-hash-GUI-cracker/README.md

 The Transition to C++: I moved the project to C++ to improve performance, get away from Python's occasional "bugginess" in GUI handling, and—most importantly—to learn the language.

 AI Attribution: While I directed the architecture and flow, I want to be 100% transparent: this code was AI-assisted.
-I didn't just copy-paste the C++ code; I worked through it to understand the "why" behind the syntax, focusing heavily on debugging and logic transition.
+I didn't just copy-paste the C++ code specifically, the python code i did; I worked through it to understand the "why" behind the syntax, focusing heavily on debugging and logic transition.

 ## Contributions & Learning
 I’m still learning!
 This project represents weeks of building something from the ground up with limited prior knowledge.

 Find a bug?
 If something isn't working or you see a way to optimize the C++ logic, please open a Pull Request.

-Let's Collaborate: I’m always looking to learn how to make code more efficient and secure.
+Collaboration: I’m always looking to learn how to make code more efficient and secure.
 I’ll likely use your feedback to jump back into a session with Claude to figure out the best way to implement your suggestions.

 ### and because i'm antisocial and somewhat autistic, Comunication skills isn't something i'm good at, so i had Gemini's help writing out this Readme.